biz-dev-ops/model-viewer-component/README.md

 ### data-json

-An html escaped version of the JSON-schema model.
+A HTML escaped version of the JSON-schema model.

 ### model

-The json-schema model, must be set via JavaScript.
+The JSON-schema model, must be set via JavaScript.

 ## Examples